For more Elysium''s Passage Blog Posts, go to

 ‘It sounds like he was a fascinating and unusual character,’ Eli said.

-‘So much so that he seemed alien to what we consider normal on earth… maybe he was an alien,’ I said, chuckling.
+‘So much so that he seemed alien to what we consider normal on earth… maybe he was an alien,’ I chuckled.
 ‘Anyway, if you hear anything about where he’s hiding in the cosmos, be sure to let me know; I’d love to find out what happened.
 I might even try to track him down myself someday.’

 ‘You just might,’ Mo said.
 ‘Perhaps sooner than you think… if he doesn’t track you down first.
 So, was there anyone else who helped illuminate your path during your philosophical studies?’

 ‘Most certainly,’ I said.
 ‘While enrolled in my Master’s degree programme at the University of Calgary in Canada, I was greatly influenced by Dr Terrance Penelhum, a highly regarded world-class philosopher.
-He specialized in areas as diverse as Hume, scepticism, religion, and immortality.
+He specialised in areas as diverse as Hume, scepticism, religion, and immortality.
 With remarkable clarity, he understood and delineated opposing positions, then posited compelling arguments for each side without compromising his beliefs.

 ‘Though he was already retired as Professor Emeritus when I met him, he was equivalent to my unofficial Master’s thesis advisor.
 I found his insights invaluable in opening my mind and offering me profound new philosophical perspectives.